kyma-project/kyma/docs/kyma/docs/04-05-aks-installation.md

 ## Deploy Kyma

-1. Configure kubectl to use your new cluster and deploy Kyma Installer with your configuration.
+1. Deploy Kyma using the `my-kyma` custom configuration file you created.
 Run:
     ```
-    az aks get-credentials --resource-group $RS_GROUP --name $CLUSTER_NAME
+    kubectl apply -f my-kyma.yaml
     ```

-2. Deploy Kyma using the `my-kyma` custom configuration file you created.
-Run:
+    In case you receive an error:
     ```
-    kubectl apply -f my-kyma.yaml
+    Error from server (MethodNotAllowed): error when creating "my-kyma.yaml":
+    the server does not allow this method on the requested resource (post installations.installer.kyma-project.io)
     ```
+    run the command again before going to point no 2

-3. Check if the Pods of Tiller and the Kyma Installer are running:
+2. Check if the Pods of Tiller and the Kyma Installer are running:
     ```
     kubectl get pods --all-namespaces
     ```

-4. Start Kyma installation:
+3. Start Kyma installation:
     ```
     kubectl label installation/kyma-installation action=install
     ```

-5. To watch the installation progress, run:
+4. To watch the installation progress, run:
     ```
-    kubectl get pods --all-namespaces -w
+    while true; do \
+      kubectl get installation/kyma-installation -o jsonpath="{'Status: '}{.status.state}{', description: '}{.status.description}{'\n'}"; \
+      sleep 5; \
+    done
+    ```
+    When installation process is finished you will see a `Status: Installed, description: Kyma installed` message.
+    In case of error you can fetch the logs from the installer by running:
+    ```
+    kubectl -n kyma-installer logs -l 'name=kyma-installer'
     ```